cmohge1/lrbs-digital-editing-advanced-2019/day1.md

   - The TEI is XML (and XML is broken or dead)
   ("What is written in
-the Guidelines in prose is more important than the rules of any generated schema," p. )
+the Guidelines in prose is more important than the rules of any generated schema," p.
+2).
-  - The TEI is too big and complex
+  - The TEI is too big and complex ("the TEI is a modular framework that allows a project, or a subcommunity to choose precisely which elements to make available and where appropriate build processing workflows based on only those elements," p 2.)
   - The TEI is too simple or general
   - There is no way to change the TEI
   - You have to be a TEI guru to customize the TEI